fwhdzh/FaultFuzz/doc/Usage-English.md

 ### Step 4  Start the testing and observe the results.

-After finishing configuration, users can go to the ``Test and result'' page, enter the path of FaultFuzz test controller jar file and the path of the configuration file.
-When a user clicks the ``Start test'' button, FaultFuzz will automatically perform fault injection testing for SUT.
+After finishing configuration, users can go to the ``Test and result`` page, enter the path of FaultFuzz test controller jar file and the path of the configuration file.
+When a user clicks the ``Start test`` button, FaultFuzz will automatically perform fault injection testing for SUT.
 Users can also pause, resume or stop the test by clicking the corresponding buttons.

 FaultFuzz displays quantitative statistics of the runtime test results at the bottom of the web page, including the elapsed testing time, the total number of detected bugs, the total number of tested fault sequences, the total number of covered basic code blocks and so on.
 If the user wants to further observe one specific bug, she can check the detailed bug reports.
 The user can also try to replay a bug by entering the file path of the fault sequence that triggers the bug and clicking the
-``Start replay'' button.
+``Start replay`` button.